Zarniiiiiiiii/Zarniiiiiiiii/README.md

 - 👋 Hi, I’m @Zarniiiiiiiii
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in back-end Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on anything I can to learn more about web dev.
+- 💞️ I’m looking to collaborate on anything I can to learn more about back-end dev and testing.
 - 📫 How to reach me email: georgezarnescu9823@gmail.com, instagram: @zarniiiiiiiii (there are 9 i's)